-Some many dishes and ingredients have become trendy in recent years.
+Many dishes and ingredients have become trendy in recent years.
 Amaranths, which are almost as popular as bulgur and used in many of our recipes, quinoa, avocado, sweet potatoes, and much more.
-But unlike these, kefir is food that has remained popular for a very long time.
+But unlike these, kefir is a food that has remained popular for a very long time.

 After it started to be seen frequently on market shelves, many people started to seek to make the most natural and delicious kefir at home.